-Diane joined Cooley Dickinson Health Care’s senior team at the beginning of 2016, returning to the organization after previously having led our fundraising efforts for a decade from 2003-2013.
+Diane joined Cooley Dickinson’s senior team at the beginning of 2016, returning to the organization after previously having led our fundraising efforts for a decade from 2003-2013.
 In the interim she served as vice president, fund development for the Sisters of Providence Health System and championed the capital campaign for the expansion of the Sr. Caritas Cancer Center.
-She previously served as the assistant vice chancellor for advancement and executive director of development at the University of Massachusetts, Amherst.
+She previously served as the Assistant Vice Chancellor for Advancement and Executive Director of Development at the University of Massachusetts, Amherst.

-In November, 2015, Diane was awarded the Outstanding Professional Fundraising Executive Award by the Association of Fundraising Professionals, Western Massachusetts Chapter.
+Diane is a recipient of the Outstanding Professional Fundraising Executive Award by the Association of Fundraising Professionals, Western Massachusetts Chapter.

 Laurie Lamoureux was appointed Chief Financial Officer of Cooley Dickinson Healthcare in 2014.
 Laurie is a strong leader, a problem solver, collaborative team builder and executive who demonstrates not only strong financial acumen and the ability to manage and complete projects but a deep understanding of operations, clinical care and the interactions between those areas and finance.
 Born at Cooley Dickinson, she has deep roots in the community and an abiding love for the organization.

 Laurie joined Cooley Dickinson in 1987 as a General Accountant.
 Since that time, she has assumed positions of progressively greater responsibility including Accounting Manager, Controller and Director of Finance before assuming the role of Chief Financial Officer.
-As Director of Finance, Laurie was responsible for accounting and financial operations of the hospital, physician practice group, VNA and Hospice Organization, fundraising, and oversight of Materials Management, Facilities, Security, and Environmental Services Departments.
-She was also instrumental in due diligence and financial planning when Cooley Dickinson merged with Massachusetts General Hospital.
+Laurie has both financial and operational experience, overseeing all Accounting, Financial Operations, Revenue Cycle, Central Registration and Scheduling, Materials Management, Health Information Management, Contracting, Legal, and Information Systems.

 Laurie has extensive hands-on experience in business leadership, management, accounting, revenue cycle, budgeting, audits, LEAN principles, workflow redesign, negotiation, recruiting, hiring and prioritization of multiple and complex projects.